Covid-19 Research Grants and Contracts Update

 The Wellcome Trust has recently announced automatic extensions of grants due to end in 2020 and 2021, and some other funders (BHF and NIHR) have said they will consider costed extensions on a case by case basis.
 However, some of our major funders (notably UKRI and the EU Horizon 2020 programme) have yet to confirm if they will consider costed extensions.
 See our funder guidance for the latest statements.

 UKRI have recently announced their COVID-19 Grant Extension Allocation (UKRI CoA).
 This provides a block grant that institutions can use for costed extensions to grants that have been disrupted due to COVID-19 to allow for their completion.
 We will shortly be sending out a survey to all grant holder of eligible UKRI grants (including Innovate).
 See here for details and details guidance on the UKRI costed extension fund.

-British Academy - British Academy have recently contacted fellowship holders to offer up to 6 months costed extensions
+British Academy - British Academy have recently contacted eligible fellowship holders to offer up to 6 months costed extensions.